fomightez/BVCN-Jupyter_base/README.md

 ## Technical details

-Based on combining [the jupyter-offlinenotebook extension to enable saving notebooks to local-storage](https://github.com/manics/jupyter-offlinenotebook) and [the JupyterLab Visual Debugger](https://github.com/jupyterlab/debugger).
-This was tricky as adding `environment.yml` to the backbone of the jupyter-offlinenotebook extension repo kept causing the the jupyter-offlinenotebook extension to break.
-I had to move the necessary installs to the `postBuild` that was being used to install the jupyter-offlinenotebook extension.
+Originally based on [this repo](https://github.com/fomightez/BVCN-Jupyter_base) combining [the jupyter-offlinenotebook extension to enable saving notebooks to local-storage](https://github.com/manics/jupyter-offlinenotebook) and [the JupyterLab Visual Debugger](https://github.com/jupyterlab/debugger), where also the Table of Contents extension was added, see [here](https://github.com/jupyterlab/jupyterlab-toc#jupyterlab-toc).
+However, the offline notebook has now been integrated into JupyterLab on Binder, and in fact the Table of Contents viewer is now built-in.
+And so the build process can now be streamlined wish signficant speed-up.
+Recently, [the JupyterLab Visual Debugger](https://github.com/jupyterlab/debugger) as also been built in; however, is not implemented here yet.
+[From here](https://github.com/jupyterlab/debugger#jupyterlabdebugger) that would require using an `environment.yml` and so I haven't built it back in yet, as I don't know if it is worth it right now as it requires switching the kernel around and I don't think I left directions for that in here(?).

 -----